raghav2603/ME_397_Midterm_Problem_3/README.md

 Edited Sai's comment
 RAGHAV SARATHY

 Thanks for creating the repository, Raghav!

+This will be the sixth and final update! - Ritvik Pai